 2. COVID-19 can be serious in children.

 “While we don’t know exactly who will get ill from COVID-19, who will develop MIS-C, who will need to be hospitalized or who will develop long-term symptoms, we do know that the vaccine will protect children from all of those possibilities,” Logan adds.
 For example, a recent CDC study found that the Pfizer-BioNTech vaccine is highly effective in preventing MIS-C in teens.

-The clinical trials for the COVID-19 vaccines are organized the same way all vaccine trials are.
-Trials start with the adult age group to make sure it is safe and effective.
-Once that is established, the manufacturer moves into step-down trials in kids.
+Clinical trials for the Pfizer-BioNTech COVID-19 vaccine started with the adult age group to make sure it was safe and effective.
+Once that was established, the manufacturer moved into step-down trials with kids.

-In the meantime, it is important to continue taking safety precautions, especially with the highly transmissible omicron variant.
+But even if your kids are vaccinated, it is important to continue taking safety precautions, especially with the highly transmissible omicron variant.
 “We still need to be mindful that we have not reached herd immunity yet,” Logan says.
-“You still want to avoid crowded spaces, wear your mask and practice social distancing as more activities open up for kids and families.”
+“You still want to avoid crowded spaces, wear a well-fitted mask and practice social distancing.”

 5. The vaccine is the best way to protect kids.

-While many adults were eager to get the vaccine themselves, they may be hesitating when it comes to getting their kids vaccinated.
-But given the clear data about the vaccine’s effectiveness and safety — and the clear data about the seriousness of COVID-19 — the vaccine is the best way to protect your kids, according to Logan.
+Even though many adults were eager to get the vaccine themselves, they may still be hesitating when it comes to getting their kids vaccinated.
+But given the clear data about the vaccine’s effectiveness and safety — and the troublesome surge of pediatric COVID-19 cases — the vaccine is the best way to protect your kids, Logan says.

 Logan encourages parents to trust the science and get their children protected.
 “I get it: You want to do what’s best for your child.
 I can tell you this is what’s best for your child,” she says.
-“Speaking as a parent, I will take my 7- and 10-year-old kids to get vaccinated as soon as the vaccine is approved by the CDC advisory committee for their age group.
+“Speaking as a parent, I took my 8- and 10-year-old kids to get vaccinated as soon as the vaccine was approved by the CDC advisory committee for their age group.
 I trust these vaccines, and I feel that it is important to protect my kids.
 The benefit is so great that there is no good reason not to get our kids protected.”